migtools/pvc-migrate/benchmarks/DataGenerator/README.md

 The Ansible playbook `playbook.yml` helps create / delete the benchmark pod on OpenShift cluster using Konveyor's image.

-Before deploying the pod, make sure you have built a container image.

 `default.yml` contains default configuration used for the pod.

 To deploy the pod on cluster, login to your OpenShift cluster using `oc login`